Italian Somaliland

 In 1936, the region was integrated into Italian East Africa as the Somalia Governorate.
 This would last until Italy's loss of the region in 1941, during the East African campaign of World War II.
-Italian Somalia then came under British military administration until 1950, when it became a United Nations trusteeship, the Trust Territory of Somalia under Italian administration.
-On 1 July 1960, the Trust Territory of Somalia united in agreement with the former British Somaliland protectorate to form the Somali Republic.
+Italian Somaliland then came under British military administration until 1950, when it became a United Nations trusteeship, the Trust Territory of Somalia under Italian administration.
+On 1 July 1960, the Trust Territory of Somalia united with the former British Somaliland to form the Somali Republic.

 History

-The late 19th century had a huge impact in the Horn of Africa.
-The Somali Sultans that then controlled the region, such as Yusuf Ali Kenadid, Boqor Osman Mahamuud, Ahmed Yusuf, and Olol Dinle entered into treaties with one of the European colonial powers Great Britain, and France or Abyssinia.

-First settlement

-At the end of the 19th century, a growing social-political movement developed within Italy to start expanding its influence, since many other European countries had already been doing so, which was effectively leaving Italy behind.
-Italy also had serious economic problems.
-It is also argued by some historians that Italy had a minor interest in the mutton and livestock that were then plentiful in Somalia, though whatever designs Italy may have had on the resource-challenged Somali landscape were undoubtedly subordinate to its interest in the region's ports and the waters and lands to which they provided access.
+Background and early contacts (1876-1880)

 Cesare Correnti organized an expedition under the Società Geografica Italiana in 1876.
 The next year, the travel journal L’Esploratore was established by Manfredo Camperio.
 The "Società di Esplorazioni Commerciali in Africa" was created in 1879, with the Italian industrial establishment involved as well.
 The "Club Africano", which three years later became the "Società Africana D’Italia", was also established in Somalia in 1880.